GreptimeTeam/docs/Getting_Started/process-data-with-python.md

 The above piece of code evaluates the host status based on the cpu/memory/disk usage.
 Arguments comes from querying data from `system_metrics` specified by parameter `sql` in `@coprocessor` annotation(here is = `"SELECT * FROM system_metrics"`).
 The query result is assigned to each positional argument with corresponding names in `args=[...]`, then the function return three variable, which is convert back into three column `returns = ["host", "idc", "status"]`.

-## Submit the python script to GreptimeDB:
+## Submit the python script to GreptimeDB

 You can submit the file to GreptimeDB with a script name so you can refer to it by this name(`system_status`)later and execute it:

 ``` shell
 pythonshel
 ```

 Run the script:

 ```shell
 curl  -XPOST "http://localhost:3000/v1/run-script?name=system_status"
 ```

 Getting the results in `json` format:

 ``` json